kevlu8/int0x80.ca/blogs/chess-engines/9-rfp-nmp.md

 ### Adjusting NMP Reduction value based on depth

 Currently, we're doing NMP with a reduction of 4 no matter what.
-But, at higher depths this constant reduction begins to become a bit high.
+But, at higher depths this constant reduction begins to become a bit low.
 So, we can also factor in the current depth to decide what our NMP reduction value should be.

 ```cpp
 Value r = 4;